meoknu/gold/readme.md

 encrypted.
 This makes it so that when the entire keychain is decrypted and put into memory for use in the extension's popup for instance the private keys still stay encrypted.
 The only time they are manually decrypted is when they are being used for signing transactions.

-**Private keys NEVER leave Scatter.** Only the transaction signatures themselves make their way back out of Scatter.
+**Private keys NEVER leave Gold.** Only the transaction signatures themselves make their way back out of Gold.
 The private keys are decrypted for milliseconds, used to sign the transaction, and then erased from internal memory.